ericli3690/esoteric-sigdigs/README.md

 # esoteric-sigdigs
-### 🐍 A Python package that detects and rounds numbers to significant digits.
+## 🐍 A Python package that detects and rounds numbers to significant digits.

 Significant digits (also known as significant figures) help scientists communicate and understand how precise their results are.
 This package aims to provide easy-to-use functions to determine and round to significant digits.

 ⚠ Please note that this package is almost certainly laced with bugs, so use it at your own risk!
 Additionally, the significant digit rules used may not be exactly what you are looking for; I have designed this package to fit the likely-esoteric way I have been taught to use significant digits.
 Sorry!

----

-## installation
+## Installation

 `>> pip install esoteric-sigdigs`

-## what is scientific notation?
+## What is Scientific Notation?

 Scientific notation is often used by this package, a string formatting of numbers which takes the following form: